Novikov algebras and multi-indices in regularity structures: General multi-indices

-which are the coefficients of the Taylor decomposition of $u$ around the point $x$.
+which are the coefficients of the Taylor expansion of $u$ around the point $x$.
 To each $a^\mfl (\mathbf{u})$ one may apply the derivatives $\partial_{u^{(\bn)}}$ which pairwise commute.
-Typically, one will have to deal with the expressions of the form
+In this context, one typically works with polynomials in the expressions